The 2022-2023 Hellman Fellowships

 - Statement of Department Support.
 Include a one-paragraph statement from the department or program chair on the feasibility of the project.

-There is no set length for the application.
-It should be thorough but concise, and accessible to non-experts in the field.
+There is no set length for the proposal.
+Ideally it should be thorough but concise, and accessible to non-experts in the field.
 Supporting materials (e.g., bibliography) are welcome but not required.

-Selection Process.
-In determining the recipients of Hellman Fellowships and the size of the awards, the dean of the faculty will review applications with the Committee on Appointments and Promotions.
+In determining the recipients of Hellman Fellowships and the size of the awards, the Dean of the Faculty will review applications with the Committee on Appointments and Promotions.
 Previous Hellman Fellows will be included in the selection process, as appropriate.